Braided Systems: a Unified Treatment of Algebraic Structures with Several Operations: A braided interpretation of crossed products

-We now present a rank~$3$ braided system of UAAs, which recovers F.~Panaite's braided treatment of \textit{two-sided crossed products} from~\cite{Panaite2} and its extension to \textit{generalized two-sided crossed products} $A\gsm C\gtl B$ of Bulacu-Panaite-Van Oystaeyen (\cite{PanaiteGen}) from~\cite{IteratedTwisted}.
-Proposition~\ref{thm:ProdOfAlgebrasBrFamilyInv} then yields six equivalent versions of the algebra $A\gsm C\gtl B$ via component permutations, generalizing and simplifying arguments from~\cite{Panaite2,IteratedTwisted}.
-Further, our adjoint braided module concept endows~$C^{n}$ with a $(B,A)$-bimodule structure, used in Section~\ref{sec:bialg} to construct a bialgebra homology theory.
+We now present a rank~$3$ braided system.
+It recovers Panaite's braided treatment of \emph{two-sided crossed products}~\cite{Panaite2}, and its extension~\cite{IteratedTwisted} to the \emph{generalized two-sided crossed products} $A\gsm C\gtl B$ of Bulacu--Panaite--Van Oystaeyen \cite{PanaiteGen}.
+Our component permutation technique yields $6$ isomorphic versions of the algebra $A\gsm C\gtl B$.
+This extends algebra isomorphisms from~\cite{Panaite2,IteratedTwisted}, and simplifies their originally very technical proof.
+Further, our adjoint module machinery yields a $(B,A)$-bimodule structure on~$C^{n}$, used for constructing a bialgebra homology theory in Section~\ref{sec:bialg}.